kivkivov/Celeste-Superdash-Resources/techglossary.md

 Mid-dash Cornerglide

 If you cornerglide in the middle of your dash, the angle of your dash seems to change abruptly to a diagonal.
 This allows you to achieve a dash curved more than usual.
-In this clip, the dash starts angled up and ends angled downright.
+In this clip, the dash starts angled up and ends angled downright/right.
 (This is possible RTA but tough for analog players.)

 https://youtube.com/clip/UgkxcGXjDW-pSP_Kg7xNkbjs5I8ALVKQ92ea?feature=shared